Portfolio 5 - Exhibitions

 July 2006

-Rachel held her first exhibition of cake sculpture at Sotheby's Kiddell Gallery.
+Rachel held her first cake sculpture exhibition

 June 2007

-Her work was selected for the Royal Academy Of Art's Summer Exhibition and nominated for The Insight Investment Newcomer Award.
+Rachel's cake sculpture was selected for the Royal Academy Of Art's Summer Exhibition and nominated for The Insight Investment Newcomer Award.

 January 2008